gcallah/BookReviews/goodspeed.md

 smoker, a highly stressed person, and then experience some shock that triggered their heart attack.
-Imagine concluding from the fact that heart attacks usually follow a shock, that therefore obesity, lack of exercise, smoking, and bad diet have nothing to do with heart attacks!
+Imagine concluding from the fact that heart attacks usually follow a shock, that therefore obesity, lack of exercise, smoking, and bad diet have nothing to do with the cause of heart attacks!

-Even when seeking to understand a physical event, such as a highly destructive forest fire, "the" cause might be all of a recent drought, a very windy day, carelessness on the part of a camper cooking some hotdogs, poor forestry management practices, the nature of the trees growing in that area, and more.
 If we then consider the further complexity added by the myriad ways in which millions of humans can respond to the physical situation in which they find themselves, it seems very foolish to search for monocausal explanations of complex phenomena such as recessions.
-Yet, despite arguing against monocausal explanations himself, that is precisely what G has done by positing shocks as their sole cause.
+Yet, despite arguing against monocausal explanations himself, that is precisely what G has done by positing shocks as the sole cause of recessions.

 I think it is noteworthy that G spends a good amount of time showing that every recession he examines was triggered by one or more economic shocks, he